quentinblampey/spatialdata_xenium_explorer/README.md

 # SpatialData to Xenium Explorer
-Converting any [`SpatialData`](https://github.com/scverse/spatialdata) object into files that can be open by the Xenium Explorer
+Converting any [`SpatialData`](https://github.com/scverse/spatialdata) object into files that can be open by the [Xenium Explorer](https://www.10xgenomics.com/support/software/xenium-explorer).

 ## Installation

 This repository is currently in development.
-You can test it out, but you may exeprience issues.
+You can test it out, but you may experience some issues.

 `pip install git+https://github.com/quentinblampey/spatialdata_xenium_explorer.git`